Who Was Robert Smalls?

 Robert Smalls was an enslaved African American who escaped to freedom in a Confederate supply ship and eventually became a sea captain for the Union Navy.
 After the war, he became a successful businessman and politician serving in both houses of the South Carolina legislature.
 He was elected to the U.S. House of Representatives in 1875 but was convicted of taking a bribe while in the state senate and sentenced to prison before he was pardoned by the governor.

-Robert Smalls was born to a house slave, Lydia Polite, in Beaufort, South Carolina, on April 5, 1839.
-The identity of his father is not officially known, but believed to be Henry McKee, the son of the plantation’s owner.
+Smalls was born to a house enslaved person, Lydia Polite, in Beaufort, South Carolina, on April 5, 1839.
+The identity of his father is not officially known but believed to be Henry McKee, the son of the plantation’s owner.
 Smalls was raised in the McKee house and enjoyed a little more acceptance in the community.
-On several occasions he ignored the night curfew for blacks and stayed out with his white companions, much to his mother’s lament.
+On several occasions, he ignored the night curfew for Black people and stayed out with his white companions, much to his mother’s lament.